Mannukku Mariyadhai: Plot

-Thupakki Gounder (R. P. Viswam) is a ruthless village chief and a greedy moneylender, every villager are afraid of him and his henchmen.
+Thupakki Gounder (R. P. Viswam) is a ruthless village chief and a greedy moneylender, and every villager is afraid of him and his henchmen.
 Thupakki Gounder is married to Lakshmi (Kavitha), and they have a son (Uday Prakash) who is a womanizer and a daughter Bhavani (Sanghavi) who is studying in the city.
 He has also an illegitimate son Nagarajan (Jayaprabhu) who works as a blacksmith and Nagarajan wants his father to confess that he is his son in front of the villagers.

-Pandian (Vignesh), an angry young man and a jobless graduate, is giving tuition to the uneducated villagers which annoy Thupakki Gounder.
+Pandian (Vignesh), an angry young man and a jobless graduate, gives tuition to the uneducated villagers which annoy Thupakki Gounder.
 But beyond that, Pandian spends time with his jobless friends.
 Pandian lives with his father Samikannu (Samikannu) and his widow sister Kalyani (Vandhana).
 Her husband died after two days of marriage, nobody wants to marry her after this tragedy.

 Bhavani arrives from the city, her father insisted to come in their village.
 He wants his daughter to provide lessons for the uneducated villagers.
 Her lessons become way more popular among the villagers than Pandian's lessons.
 After initial fights between Pandian and Bhavani, both fall in love.
 What transpires next forms the rest of the story.